 - Fosters professionalism of arboreta worldwide

-- Enables collaboration in scientific, collections, and conservation activities
+- Enables collaboration in scientific, collections,

 - Advances the planting, study, and consevation of trees.

 Benefits of accreditation

 - Be recognized for achievement of specified levels

 standards once accredited.

 - Identify other organizations at similar or higher

 college, or government agency.